p4lang/p4lang.github.io/_events/2020-p4-summit.md

 **Deadline**: March 13, 2020 11:59pm PT (firm) <br />
 **Notification**: March 27, 2020

+All CFP submissions will be reviewed by a technical program committee chaired by Anirudh Sivaraman (New York University) and Larry Peterson (Open Networking Foundation).
+To submit a proposal, please upload a one-page PDF to the submission site before the deadline.
+Please provide sufficient detail to help us fairly evaluate your submission, e.g., a single short paragraph will likely be insufficient.
+A good submission will describe the problem you’re solving, how P4 or programmable forwarding helps you solve the problem, what the solution is, how you evaluated it, and how you’ll be presenting it (poster, demo, or talk).

 ### Program Chairs
 * [Anirudh Sivaraman](https://cs.nyu.edu/~anirudh/), New York University
 * [Larry Peterson](https://www.opennetworking.org/executive-team/#bio-Larry-Peterson), Open Networking Foundation